-House sparrows are believed to be one of the oldest known birds.
-The house sparrow originated in the Mediterranean region and spread naturally throughout Europe and into eastern Asia.
-The birds were imported to North America in the 1850s for nostalgic reasons and to help control insect populations.
-By the time it was realized that house sparrows do not regularly eat insects outside the nesting season, the birds’ range had spread tremendously, despite belated eradication attempts.
-Today, there are an estimated 150 million house sparrows in North America alone, and the species is the one of the most abundant songbirds in the world.
+The house sparrow originated in the Mediterranean region and spread naturally throughout Europe and eastern Asia.
+The birds were imported to North America during the 1850s for nostalgic reasons and to help control insect populations.
+By the time it was realized that house sparrows do not regularly eat insects outside the nesting season, the birds’ range had already spread uncontrollably.
+Today, there are an estimated 150 million house sparrows in North America alone, and the species is one of the most abundant birds in the world.

 Problems With House Sparrows